WalMart’s great idea is being executed significantly short of its potential and not positively impacting sales in the way the Canadian Tire is.

 Now they have connected and I am more of a friend.
 This means they are more likely to buy or buy more.

-They order a drink or small snack which I prepare.
-Then I tell them that we do locally sourced Free Trade coffee and that if you like your beverage or sample “You might consider taking a bag or two home as a gift for family or friends”.
+If they order a drink or small snack I tell them that we sell only locally sourced Free Trade coffee and that if you like your beverage or sample “You might consider taking a bag or two home as a gift for family or friends”.
 Planting the seed of extended use.

 As they are paying or leaving I then indicate that we are a new/unique craft business, working hard to grow in this rough and tumble digital world.
 If they enjoyed their experience, we’d be so appreciative if they would just put a short, unique, one-liner on Google Review or other sites they use to communicate the quality of their visit.
 Doing so will help us deliver this unique and indigenous experience to more people and to help the farmers that we buy from.

 If you do not ask, you will never get!

 How could they not?
 They are using our free wifi and we have provided samples in order to connect with them!
 We did not break the review rules, but rather engaged ….to encourage a review.
 If they need a link to the site, ask for their number or email and you will send them a link.

 INTERACT WITH PASSION AND YOU WILL GROW BY LEAPS AND BOUNDS!

 Take this further correctly using the most effective and lowest cost marketing tool you have in your next experience as I uncomplicate marketing.